ironmaster16/ironmaster16.github.io/_includes/tourist_news.md

 ## News for Tourists

-*Last updated: 2025-11-10 18:36*
+*Last updated: 2025-11-11 07:30*

-- <a href="https://www.ruv.is/english/2025-11-10-ruv-english-radio-perlan-reykjavik-458534/" target="_blank">RÚV English Radio - PERLAN, REYKJAVÍK</a> <small>RUV English • Nov 10</small>
+- <a href="https://www.ruv.is/english/2025-11-11-fellaskoli-are-talent-contest-winners-458567/" target="_blank">Fellaskóli are talent contest winners</a> <small>RUV English • Nov 11</small>
-- <a href="https://www.icelandreview.com/news/things-to-do-this-week-poetry-korean-films-and-turkish-music/" target="_blank">Things To Do This Week: Poetry, Korean Films, and Turkish Music</a> <small>Iceland Review • Nov 10</small>
+- <a href="https://grapevine.is/mag/2025/11/10/now-and-then-reclaiming-a-music-venue/" target="_blank">Now And Then: Reclaiming A Music Venue</a> <small>Grapevine • Nov 10</small>
-- <a href="https://www.ruv.is/english/2025-11-10-we-cannot-recycle-our-way-out-of-this-458512/" target="_blank">“We cannot recycle our way out of this”</a> <small>RUV English • Nov 10</small>
+- <a href="https://grapevine.is/mag/2025/11/10/word-of-the-issue-tone-play-travel-song/" target="_blank">Word Of The Issue: Tone-Play-Travel-Song</a> <small>Grapevine • Nov 10</small>
-- <a href="https://www.ruv.is/english/2025-11-10-directorate-of-labour-takes-action-as-unemployment-rises-on-sudurnes-peninsula-458530/" target="_blank">Directorate of Labour takes action as unemployment rises on Suðurnes peninsula</a> <small>RUV English • Nov 10</small>
+- <a href="https://www.ruv.is/english/2025-11-11-two-years-since-first-evacuation-of-grindavik-458568/" target="_blank">Two years since first evacuation of Grindavík</a> <small>RUV English • Nov 11</small>
-- <a href="https://www.icelandreview.com/news/straeto-public-transport-set-to-increase-fare-prices-from-january-2026/" target="_blank">Strætó Public Transport Set to Increase Fare Prices from January 2026</a> <small>Iceland Review • Nov 10</small>
+- <a href="https://grapevine.is/mag/2025/11/10/publishers-note-feudal-capitalism/" target="_blank">Publisher’s Note: Feudal Capitalism</a> <small>Grapevine • Nov 10</small>
-- <a href="https://grapevine.is/icelandic-culture/2025/11/10/in-dialogue-with-machines-and-maybe-with-god-steina-returns-to-iceland-with-her-biggest-exhibition-to-date/" target="_blank">In Dialogue With Machines — And Maybe, With God: Steina Returns To Iceland With Her Biggest Exhibition To Date</a> <small>Grapevine • Nov 10</small>
+- <a href="https://grapevine.is/icelandic-culture/2025/11/10/the-meaningful-patterns-of-studio-kepb-icelandic-designers-present-their-new-language/" target="_blank">The Meaningful Patterns Of Studio KE&PB: Icelandic Designers Present Their New Language</a> <small>Grapevine • Nov 10</small>